cjgronlund/project-rome/project-rome-docs/nearby-sharing/android/api-reference/index.md

-## Android nearby sharing API reference
+## Android Nearby Sharing API reference

-The following namespaces contain APIs that allow an Android app to implement the Windows nearby sharing feature.
+The following namespaces contain APIs that allow an Android app to implement the Windows-based Nearby Sharing feature.

 ### Namespaces